Friction modifies the quasistatic mechanical response of a confined, poroelastic medium: Discussion and conclusions

 This study presents a first theoretical framework for understanding the impact of wall friction on confined poroelastic media.
 Our analysis establishes three principal contributions: (i) the emergence of the friction number $\mathcal{F}$, which depends on both the friction coefficient and the aspect ratio of the system ($L/R$), as the sole governing parameter for frictional effects (ii) the fundamental distinction between frictional elasticity (piston-driven) and frictional poroelasticity (fluid-driven) regimes, and (iii) the characterization of how friction modifies the apparent mechanical response during quasistatic compression and decompression, including the discovery of slip fronts: spatially heterogeneous decompression patterns that serve as unique signatures of wall friction, distinguishing it from other dissipative mechanisms such as internal rearrangements or plasticity.

-{For any kind of loading, our framework unifies two classical models: (i) the Janssen model, where the friction exponentially damps both stress and displacements fields toward zero over a (dimensional) characteristic length scale $\lambda_F=L/\F$ \citep{boutreux_propagation_1997,lovisa_tall_2015} and (ii) the linear poroelastic theory, where stress follows a pure diffusion equation \citep{cheng_poroelasticity_2016}.
-In the presence of friction, that diffusion equation is modified, with the frictional contribution appearing as an advective term scaled by $\F$ (see equation \ref{eqn_AdvDiffStressAdim}), which determines whether the system exhibits frictionless behaviour ($\F \ll 1$) or friction-dominated mechanics ($\F \sim 1$ or larger).
-The scaling of $\F$ with the aspect ratio clarifies why the aspect ratio has repeatedly been identified as a key control parameter for frictional effects, in both piston-driven and fluid-driven systems \citep[\textit{e.g.}][]{lovisa_consolidation_2012,lutz_frictional_2021}.}
+{For any kind of loading, our framework unifies two classical models: (i) the Janssen model, where the friction exponentially damps both stress and displacements fields toward zero over a (dimensional) characteristic length scale $\lambda_F=L/\F$ \citep{boutreux_propagation_1997,lovisa_tall_2015} and (ii) {the linear poroelasticity, in which stress obeys a pure diffusion equation in one-dimensional configurations with incompressible constituents \citep[][part 7.3] {cheng_poroelasticity_2016}.} In the presence of friction, that diffusion equation is modified, with the frictional contribution appearing as an advective term scaled by $\F$ (see equation \ref{eqn_AdvDiffStressAdim}), which determines whether the system exhibits frictionless behaviour ($\F \ll 1$) or friction-dominated mechanics ($\F \sim 1$ or larger). {While a systematic quantitative comparison with experimental data is left for future work, our results agree qualitatively with previous studies.
+In particular,} the scaling of $\F$ with the aspect ratio clarifies why the aspect ratio has repeatedly been identified as a key control parameter for frictional effects, in both piston-driven and fluid-driven systems \citep[\textit{e.g.}][]{lovisa_consolidation_2012,lutz_frictional_2021}.}

 In the piston-driven case, quasistatic loading implies that the fluid has time to drain completely, so there is no pressure gradient and no poroelastic coupling.
 This scenario reduces to purely elastic mechanics with friction. {Our results reproduce the classical Janssen behaviour during compression, and further document the response upon decompression, a regime in which granular materials typically display irreversible deformations due to particle rearrangements \citep{he_dem_2017}.
 Our solid matrix exhibits fully reversible deformation, owing to its elastic characteristics.
 Moreover, we demonstrate that at high friction, the dissipation of energy by friction is inherently coupled to the elastic potential energy, so that the energy supplied to the system cannot be entirely dissipated through friction alone.}